Shrub

 Plant in full sun in any well-drained soil.
 Prune immediately after flowering — never in summer or fall.
 Remove a third of the oldest canes at the base each year to maintain vigor.
 Don't shear into a box — it flowers on arching branches.

-See forsythia in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring forsythia alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring forsythia alongside companion plants.

 Frequently Asked Questions